-Our beautiful holiday destination of Plettenberg Bay and Bitou Municipality even has the Pansy Shell as the town emblem!
+Our beautiful holiday destination of Plettenberg Bay and Bitou Municipality even has the gorgeous, delicate pansy shell as its town emblem!

 Delighted Plett Holiday Makers finding their very own Pansy Shells:

 You don´t find the Pansy Shell it finds you.